Don’t jump for the first platform you see just yet. There are different crowdfunding models, on most of which you won’t find typical investors.

 Wayv Technologies: A little incentiveTalking to Christopher Goodfellow, Phil Stevens, co-founder and COO of Wayv Technologies, unveiled how he sent out a one-page prospectus.
 The aim was to find out what investors thought of the business idea and change it if need be.

 “We never asked someone directly to invest,” he said.
 “We just asked them to take a look or pass it on to anyone who might be interested.
 It talked about the tax incentives and said if you want to get involved we recommend you sign up before we go live.

+“We followed up when we’d passed due diligence and then on the Monday of the week we were due to go live, said again ‘please pass this on’.
+Then sent out another alert on the morning, saying we were going live at 4pm.”Letting investors know about the incentives paid off.
+Through the alerts, investors knew what the campaign schedule was – and what more they could get out of it.
 Within two hours of going live, an investor asked the company to “box the campaign off”.
 The investor wanted to complete the investment, a route Wayv chose not to go down – friends and family wanted to be involved.
 Wayv’s campaign still funded within 24 hours.

 Share this story